Ru960413/Ru960413/README.md

 - 👋 Hi, I’m @Ru960413
 - 👀 I’m interested in BackEnd developement
-- 🌱 I’m currently learning SQL, Python, TypeScript, CSS
+- 🌱 I’m currently learning SQL, Python, JavaScript, CSS
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me ...